top of page

 b.
 Click here for mobile login

-• Enter your USW username (student ID number) and password (must be registered for courses to be able to log in)
+• Select “Student Username” (will be directed to Microsoft page) and enter your USW email and password (must be registered for courses or returning student to be able to log in)

 • If having difficulty logging in, contact Career Services